QB Desktop 1099 CSV Export

-Step 2 shows how to edit your QB CSV file to get properly formatted Vendors suitable for cut and paste into our CSV template.
+Step 2: Edit your QB CSV file to format Vendors suitably to cut and paste into our CSV template.

-Step 3 shows how to cut and paste into our CSV template and import.
+Step 3: Cut and paste into our CSV template and import.

 From the upper menu, select Vendors->Print/E-file 1099s->1099 Detail Report